-Doering stated the issue is supply chains, they are out of product and cannot keep up with demand and staff is down.
-It takes 6 - 7 months to receive product so orders are being placed early.
-Receiving furniture orders has also been an issue.

-- 2. Ma stated effective December 1, 2021 pricing is going up 7% for networking equipment. - 3.
+- 1. Doering stated the issue is supply chains, they are out of product and cannot keep up with demand and staff is down.
+It takes 6 7 months to receive product so orders are being placed early. - 2.
+Ma stated effective December 1, 2021 pricing is going up 7% for networking equipment. - 3.
 Doering stated the projects are still experiencing an ongoing impact due to material delivery delays.